 Sprint

-Sprint was an American telecommunications company that provided a wide array of wireless and wireline communications services, catering to consumers, businesses, and government users.
-The company was known for its innovative technologies and operated two wireless networks that served millions of customers.
-Sprint offered various services, including mobile voice, messaging, and broadband, and was recognized for its industry-leading mobile data services and instant push-to-talk capabilities.
-In 2020, Sprint merged with T-Mobile US, marking the end of its independent operations.
+Sprint Corporation was an American telecommunications company that provided a wide range of wireless and wireline communications services to consumers, businesses, and government entities.
+It was known for its innovative technologies, which included two wireless networks that served nearly 49 million customers at the end of the second quarter of 2009.
+Sprint offered industry-leading mobile data services, instant national and international push-to-talk capabilities, and a global Tier 1 Internet backbone.
+On April 1, 2020, Sprint merged with T-Mobile US, marking a significant consolidation in the telecommunications industry.

 Marcelo Claure